gdfortheweb-spring2016/gdfortheweb-spring2016/Submitting.md

 # Submitting work

-Put all of your work in your personal repository:
+Place your work in a repository:
 `gdfortheweb-spring2016-YOURFIRSTNAME`.

-Follow this outline and naming convention for your files/folders:
+Follow this outline and naming convention:

 * index.html
 * exercise1/